Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_anthropic_through_snowflake_cortex/getting_started_with_anthropic_through_snowflake_cortex.md

 ## Overview
 Duration: 5

-In this quickstart, you'll learn how to build an end-to-end application that creates an intelligent document assistant using PDF documents and Large Language Models (LLMs).
-The application combines PDF processing, vector embeddings, and Retrieval Augmented Generation (RAG) to enable natural language interactions with your documents.
+In this quickstart, you'll learn how to build an end-to-end application that creates an intelligent document assistant using PDF documents, Anthropic's Claude Large Language Model (LLM), and Snowflake's Cortex capabilities.
+The application combines PDF processing, vector embeddings, and Retrieval Augmented Generation (RAG) to enable natural language interactions with your documents through Claude's advanced language understanding capabilities.

 ### What You'll Learn
 - Setting up PDF processing in Snowflake using PyPDF2